d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   point.
 Refer to [Find Identifiers in the Emacs manual] for an overview of the available commands.

-  `sweeprolog-mode' also integrates with Emacs’ `imenu', which provides a simple facility for looking up and jumping to definitions in the current buffer.
+  `sweeprolog-mode' also integrates with Emacs’s `imenu', which provides a simple facility for looking up and jumping to definitions in the current buffer.
 To jump to a definition in the current buffer, type `M-x imenu' (bound by default to `M-g i' in Emacs version 29).
 For